HealthIndicators/js-api/README.md

-﻿#Health Indicators Warehouse (HIW) JavaScript API This read-me file describes the purpose and use of the HIW JavaScript API (herein refered to as simply "JS API").
+﻿#Health Indicators Warehouse (HIW) JavaScript API This read-me file describes the purpose and use of the HIW JavaScript API (herein referred to as simply "JS API").

 ##Get the API
 You may obtain the JavaScript API via one of the following methods.